5argon/NotchSolution/Documentation~/simulator/debug-scene.md

 ### With Unity Package Manager (2019.1+)

 You can see the scene in Unity and build it.
+If you want to rebuild, please use Mono instead of IL2CPP as it contains use of reflections over `SystemInfo` class.
+With IL2CPP dead code will be eliminated and we cannot reflect the class to scan for all properties that would be debugged on the screen.

+If you get Notch Solution from Asset Store, you have to unzip `Samples~.zip` first, then take the package out from project, then use UPM to link to the package.
+If pulled from GitHub, you already have this `Samples~` folder.
+Take the package out from project and link with UPM.

 After you use UPM to link to the package, you can see the import samples button.
 Press it and you will get the sample in your own project.
 You may [read this](https://forum.unity.com/threads/samples-in-packages-manual-setup.623080/) for details how it works.